v1kko/daetools/website/index.rst

 News
 ====
-The second beta is released.
+The third beta is released.
 It contains many important bug fixes, memory leaks fixes and new features.

 A new version 1.3.0 will bring the following new features and
 improvements: